You must remember that the first three decades of mobile tech development had a crazy race of fitting everything in the smallest size possible.

 2. Hardware features that I loved!

-If there’s anything that DJI does best, it’s packing too many features into one product, making it one comprehensive whole.
-The DJI Spark is no exception.
+If there’s one thing DJI excels at, it’s cramming so many features into a single package and turning it into a cohesive whole.
+The DJI Spark is no different.

 Although just a bit more than the Mavic Mini, Spark weighs a mere 300 grams, hits a maximum speed of 31 mph, and easily fits in my palm.
 Yes, it’s that small.
 It’s also amazing to see so much technology stuffed within such a small area, which gives a feeling of lasting quality within a comfortable price range.